Skyscanner/backpack/UNRELEASED.md

 **Fixed:**

 - bpk-component-calendar:
-  - Calendar Grid column headings and out-of-range dates now have aria-hidden applied.
+  - Calendar Grid column headings and out-of-range dates are now hidden to assistive technology.

 ## How to write a good changelog entry